 Shedd’s first successful rockhopper hatching was in 1995.
-Since then we’ve welcomed 13 more chicks, including female Ruggles in 2013 and male Diego in 2015.
-Both are the offspring of mated pair Edward and Annie, but the first chick was hatched and raised by Drake and Magdalena.
+Since then we’ve welcomed more than a dozen chicks, most recently a female chick in 2023, the offspring of mated pair Edward and Annie.

 It’s not unusual for caregivers to move an egg from its biological parents to an experienced foster pair to improve hatching success.
 Indeed, it’s a standard practice if a pair lays two fertile eggs to place one with another proven pair so that each chick will get one-on-one parental care.

 In the wild, Magellanic penguins hunt for fishes in the rich waters of the Strait of Magellan, which separates mainland South America and Tierra del Fuego.
 The birds and the water passage were named for the Portuguese explorer, Ferdinand Magellan, who was the first European to discover both of them.
 (Magellan’s crew described the 2-foot tall penguins as black geese.)

 Magellanics are among the temperate-weather penguin species — those that don’t live in the southern polar region — but their range overlaps with that of the colder-climate rockhoppers.
 Within Shedd’s penguin habitat, the two species intermingle.

 On land, Magellanic penguin pairs will build burrows for protection and to lay their eggs.
 In water, their bullet-shaped bodies and rudder-like flippers allow them to zoom through the ocean at about 15 mph.